Franciline/Voting-Site/README.md

 # Voting-Site

 ## Description
-A website to simulate an electoral vote.
-There are seven voting methods implemented:
+The project consisted to develop a website/software to simulate an electoral vote with different voting methods. <br/>
+The website allows to simulate with 7 voting methods:
 - plurality
 - veto
 - borda